 If at any point you feel uncomfortable walking around, especially at night, you may want to re-evaluate whether this location is a good place to live.

 Additionally, take notice of the apartment building’s entry and exit points and their security.
-Many apartment buildings require a code to access the main entrance, providing some protection against strangers entering your building.
+Many apartment buildings require a separate set of keys, a remote key fob, or electronic door lock with numeric keypad, providing some protection against strangers entering your building.

-Some buildings have multiple layers of locking doors, access control, or even security guards on watch 24/7.
+Some buildings have multiple layers of locking doors, sophisticated access control systems, or even security guards on watch 24/7.
 The more "filters" there are between the apartment lobby and the residential units above, the safer you'll be.

 Well, you found it.
 And have moved into your new place.
 There are important precautions you can take while you live there to help keep you and your family safe.